2022 Shanghai COVID-19 outbreak: Background

 The COVID-19 pandemic is an ongoing viral pandemic of coronavirus disease 2019.
 It began in early 2020 as an outbreak in Hubei province, China, which prompted a strict lockdown.
 The Chinese government's response since then has been to pursue a zero-COVID strategy, aiming to eliminate the virus altogether.
 However, the increased transmissibility of the SARS-CoV-2 Omicron variant that emerged in late 2021 has posed challenges.

 Since 2020, nearly 40% of international arrivals to China came through Shanghai.
-Shanghai also has a relatively large number of imported cases.
+Shanghai also had a relatively large number of imported cases.
 By March 14, the number of cases reported as coming from outside mainland China was 4345, compared to 473 local cases.
 Shanghai authorities had previously taken a "more relaxed" approach to the pandemic compared to other Chinese cities.
 Doctor Zhang Wenhong of the Shanghai Medical Treatment Expert Group, said the control of COVID-19 in Shanghai is like "catching a mouse in the ceramic shop", and said maintaining a normal manufacturing industry and public life is important.
 Due to the Omicron variant, Shanghai's COVID-19 response had been challenged.